Leahh147/VR-beat-saber/README.md

 ---

 ## Acknowledgements
-- **VR-beat-saber** by the research group at University of Bayreuth.
+- **VR-beat-saber** by the research group at University of Bayreuth
 - **SIM2VR framework** by Fischer et al.
 - **User-in-the-Box (UitB)** framework by Ikkala et al.
 - **VR Beats Kit** from the Unity Asset Store